 Stadium tours give visitors the opportunity to go behind the scenes, and extensive conference and banqueting facilities accommodate receptions for up to 3,000 people.

 Wembley Arena re-opened in 2006 following a £35 million refurbishment including a new restaurant, bars and food outlets, air conditioning, new seating, as well as an impressive new piazza complete with 'dancing fountain'.
 The world-famous indoor music venue has capacity for 12,750 and has a packed programme of top entertainment.
+In 2014 the Arena gained new sponsorship and is now known as SSE Arena Wembley.

 White Horse Bridge